inespissarra/AI_smart-fridge/README.md

 python3 camera.py
 ```

-The correspondent databases and models must be in the same folder as the `camera.py` code.
+The correspondent models must be in the same folder as the `camera.py` code.

 ### Arduino